 What is Acupuncture?

-An ancient Chinese pain remedy dating back more than 3,000 years, acupuncture is the practice of inserting very fine needles in strategic spots throughout the body in order to holistically manage pain.
+An ancient Chinese pain remedy dating back more than 3,000 years, acupuncture is the practice of inserting very fine acupuncture needles in strategic spots throughout the body in order to holistically manage pain.
 The Chinese version is rooted in the belief that the needles work to balance the body’s flow of energy; the Western variety is used to stimulate nerves, muscles and connective tissue.
-Acupuncture is often viewed with skepticism and nervousness as there are sometimes multiple needles placed onto the body, not to cause pain.
+Acupuncture is often viewed with skepticism and nervousness as there are sometimes multiple needles placed into the body, but acupuncture treatments are designed to relieve pain, not cause it.
 In fact many of those who receive acupuncture often report a deep feeling of relaxation.

 Why Choose Integrated Medical for Acupuncture?